paritytech/substrate/frame/scheduler/README.md

 may be named or anonymous and may be canceled.

-**NOTE:** The scheduled calls will be dispatched with the default filter for the origin: namely `frame_system::Trait::BaseCallFilter` for all origin except root which will get no filter.
+**NOTE:** The scheduled calls will be dispatched with the default filter for the origin: namely `frame_system::Config::BaseCallFilter` for all origin except root which will get no filter.
 And not the filter contained in origin use to call `fn schedule`.